ology/techn.ology.net/blog/2022/11/25/twelve-bar-jazz-practice/index.markdown

 This is an account of the program code itself.
 For an example of a couple runs, see the MP3s below.

-As usual, I generally do **not** use the raw midi file.
-Instead, I import the file into [my DAW](https://www.apple.com/logic-pro/) and render it with superior instrumentation.
+As usual, I generally do **not** use a single, raw midi file.
+Instead, after curating a few generated runs, I import the files into [my DAW](https://www.apple.com/logic-pro/) and render with superior instrumentation.

-The traditional Perl preamble:
+Anyway, here is the traditional Perl preamble:

     #!/usr/bin/env perl
     use strict;
     use warnings;

-The libraries and their functionality, that we will use:
+Followed by the libraries and their functionality, that we will use:

     use Data::Dumper::Compact qw(ddc);              # verbose output
     use Getopt::Long qw(GetOptions);                # commandline options